galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 # Pre-Processing

-Before starting any analysis, it is always a good idea to assess the quality of your input data and improve it where possible by trimming and filtering reads.
+Before starting any analysis, it is always a good idea to assess the quality of your input data and improve it when possible by trimming and filtering reads.

 In this section we will run the following tools that performs the following tasks:
 1. Assess the reads quality before and after improving it using [__FastQC__](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), [__NanoPlot__](https://github.com/wdecoster/NanoPlot) and  [__MultiQC__](https://multiqc.info/)
-2. Trimming and Filtering reads by length and quality, so quality improving using [__Porechop__](https://github.com/rrwick/Porechop) and [__Fastp__](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)
+2. Trimming and filtering reads by length and quality, so quality improving using [__Porechop__](https://github.com/rrwick/Porechop) and [__Fastp__](https://academic.oup.com/bioinformatics/article/34/17/i884/5093234)
-3. Remove all possible hosts sequences e.g. Chicken, Cow, etc using [__Kraken2__](https://ccb.jhu.edu/software/kraken2/) with [__Kalamari__](https://github.com/lskatz/Kalamari) database, and table manipulation tools, which are **Filter Tabular** and **Filter Sequence By ID** to separate the sequences into without hosts sequences and only host sequences, so we move one to the next section with the sequences without the host.
+3. Remove all possible hosts sequences e.g. chicken, cow, etc. using [__Kraken2__](https://ccb.jhu.edu/software/kraken2/) with [__Kalamari__](https://github.com/lskatz/Kalamari) database, and table manipulation tools, which are **Filter Tabular** and **Filter Sequence By ID** to separate the sequences into without hosts sequences and only host sequences, so we move one to the next section with the sequences without the host.

 We will run the following tools one by one, then discuss each step and the results in more detail.
 Please do the same steps for both histories; `Barcode10`and `Barcode11`.